raspberrypi/documentation/configuration/nfs.md

 # NFS - Network File System

-The "Network File System" allows you to share a directory located on one networked computer with other computers/devices on that network.
-The computer where directory located is called the server and computers or devices connecting to that server are called clients.
-Clients usually 'mount' the shared directory to make it a part of their own directory structure.
+A "Network File System" allows you to share a directory located on one networked computer with other computers or devices on that network.
+The computer where the directory is located is called the server, and computers or devices connecting to that server are called clients.
+Clients usually mount the shared directory to make it a part of their own directory structure.

-For smaller networks it is perfect for creating a simple NAS (Networked Attached Storage) in a Linux/Unix environment.
+For smaller networks, a NFS is perfect for creating a simple NAS (Network-attached Storage) in a Linux/Unix environment.

-It is perhaps suited for more permanent network mounted directories such as `/home` directories or regularly accessed shared resources.
-If you want a network share that guest users can easily connect to, Samba is more suited.
-This is because tools exist more readily across old and proprietary operating systems to temporarily mount and detach from Samba shares.
+It is perhaps best suited to more permanent network-mounted directories, such as `/home` directories or regularly accessed shared resources.
+If you want a network share that guest users can easily connect to, Samba is better suited.
+This is because tools to temporarily mount and detach from Samba shares are more readily across old and proprietary operating systems.

-Ubuntu Before deploying NFS you should be familiar with:
+Ubuntu Before deploying a NFS you should be familiar with:

 1. Linux file and directory permissions
-1. Mounting and unmounting filesystems
+2. Mounting and unmounting filesystems

 ### Setup a basic NFS server